Schniz/remastered/packages/docs-site/docs/3_Differences/0_to_remix.md

 Remastered does no guarantee 100% compatibility with Remix.
 It's not a goal.
 It's more about sharing concepts and ideas.

 - Remix is using `$` prefixes in file-system routing.
 I find this a problem in experience because `ls app/routes/$user.tsx` is not the same as `ls 'app/routes/$user.tsx'`, so Remastered is using `@` to determine a dynamic component in the URL.
+- Remix uses `.` for nesting URLs without nesting layouts.
+Dots are important for URLs!
+They are used for extensions.
+What if you want to generate a `.xml` file?
+Or `.png` file?
+Do you need to avoid using the file-system routing?
+This is why Remastered is using tilde `~` instead.
 - Remix has no special care for CSS imports.
 In Remastered, CSS imports are simply `import './file.css'`.
 CSS modules also work the same way.
 - Remastered Vercel deploy target can export static pages for better performance.
 This is opt-in behavior.